Alejogb1/job-board/blog-data/why-does-the-cnn-perform-poorly-in-gtas-automated-car.md

 id: "why-does-the-cnn-perform-poorly-in-gtas-automated-car"
 ---

-Let's tackle this head-on, shall we?
+head-on, shall we?
 The performance of convolutional neural networks (CNNs) in the context of automated driving within environments like Grand Theft Auto (GTA) is, putting it mildly, a complex topic.
 It's not just a case of "slap a network on it and go."
 I've seen this firsthand, particularly back when I was working on a simulated autonomous drone project – the challenges with perception and prediction share significant overlap with driving in a highly dynamic virtual environment.
 We were struggling with similar issues; it seemed like every corner we turned, another unexpected hiccup arose.

-The core problem isn’t inherently that CNNs are *bad* per se.
+The core problem isn’t inherently that CNNs are _bad_ per se.
 Rather, it’s that they’re susceptible to a confluence of factors that are often amplified in complex simulated environments like GTA.
 We're not talking about static image recognition here; we're talking about a continuous stream of visual data, coupled with constant changes in lighting, weather, object dynamics, and human behavior.
 It’s a far cry from the carefully curated datasets most CNNs are initially trained on.

 Let’s break it down into a few key areas: